MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Summary

 The following diagram shows the driver packages that Fabrikam and Contoso created for their Universal Windows Driver.
-In the loosely coupled example, they will make three separate submissions on the [Windows Hardware Dev Center dashboard](https://developer.microsoft.com/dashboard/Registration/Hardware).
-In the tightly coupled example, they will make two submissions.
+In the loosely coupled example, they will make three separate submissions on the [Windows Hardware Dev Center dashboard](https://developer.microsoft.com/dashboard/Registration/Hardware): one for the base, one for the extension, and one for the component.
+In the tightly coupled example, they will make two submissions: base and extension/component.

 ![Extension, primary, and component driver packages](images/universal-scenarios.png)